kube-vip/website/content/docs/usage/cloud-provider.md

 ---
-title: "Cloud Provider"
+title: "On-Premises (kube-vip-cloud-controller)"
-weight: 32
+weight: 52
 description: >
   Specific use cases for kube-vip.
 ---